benki-ng/homekit-door/README.md

 # homekit-door
-An esp8266 project for our apartment door
+An esp8266 project for our apartment door using: https://github.com/Mixiaoxiao/Arduino-HomeKit-ESP8266